-How to add audio to a YouTube video
+How to add audio to a video for YouTube

 For example, the sound is okay but it could do with some background music to liven it up a little?
-Or maybe there’s no sound on your YouTube clip at all and you’d like to add a voice-over to explain what’s going on?
+Or maybe there’s no sound on your clip for YouTube at all and you’d like to add a voice-over to explain what’s going on?

-If you’d like to upload a video you have stored on your device instead, you can do this, too!
-Click the ‘Choose file’ button, which will prompt you to upload from your device’s storage.
+First, navigate to Clideo’s Add Audio to Video tool through your web browser.
+If you’d like to upload a video you have stored on your device, click the ‘Choose file’ button, which will prompt you to upload from your device’s storage.

 In case you’re wondering, all devices are supported by the tool, be it your Mac or Windows computer, iPhone or Android phone.
 Most popular video and audio formats are supported, too, such as MP4, MP3, 3GP, OGG, WMV, and AVI.
 It allows you to edit files up to 500 MB for free.

-After uploading, it’s time to add custom music to your YouTube video.
+After uploading, it’s time to add custom music to your video.

 This is very easy to do, simply navigate over to the right side of the editor and tap the ‘Add Audio’ button.
 You can upload music or sounds straight from your device or from Dropbox or Google Drive account if it’s stored there.